cnti-testcatalog/testsuite/RATIONALE.md

 * ✔️ Test if the CNF crashes when pod memory hog occurs

 Why: A CNF can fail due to running out of memory.
 This can be mitigated by using two levels of memory policies (pod level and node level) in K8s.
 If the memory policies for a CNF are not fine grained enough, the CNFs out-of-memory failure blast radius will result in using all of the system memory on the node.

 * ✔️ Test if the CNF crashes when pod io stress occurs

+Why: Stressing the disk with continuous and heavy IO can cause degradation in reads/ writes by other microservices that use this shared disk.
+Scratch space can be used up on a node which leads to the lack of space for newer containers to get scheduled which causes a movement of all pods to other nodes.
+This test determines the limits of how a CNF uses its storage device.

 * ✔️ Test if the CNF crashes when pod network corruption occurs